 Most of dialogues in the NAATI CCL exam start with a greeting.
 For example, ‘Hello Mr. Sharma.
 How are you today’, ‘Nice to see you.
 How have you been?’, ‘Good morning’, ‘Good evening’, and so on.
 Make a list of abbreviations for these words/phrases so that you can save time in the exam while taking notes.
 You can access our list of abbreviations here or go to our YouTube channel.

-After each segment, you hear chime (a sound indicator), which is an indication that you can start speaking (interpreting).
+After each segment, you hear chime (a sound indicator), which is an indication that you can start interpreting.
 But take about 3-5 seconds (not more than 5 s) before interpreting.
-Moreover, quickly run through the gist for that specific segment in 3-5 seconds and then only start interpreting.
-If you can grasp the gist of the section, then you can still manage to covney the overall meaning, which is more important than trying to interpret word by word with plenty of pauses.
+Moreover, quickly skim through your notes for that specific segment in 3-5 seconds and then only start interpreting.
+If you can grasp the gist of the section, then you can still manage to covney the overall meaning, which is more important than trying to interpret word by word with poor quality of delivery.

 Practice makes perfect!

 Practise as many dialogues as you can.
 Remember that the secret to success lies in repeating over and again.
-It’s not that we’re learning the language or words for the first time; we just need to develop a habit of using Nepali words everytime we speak, especially in everyday topics.
+While preparing for the CCL test, it’s not that we’re learning a new language for the first time; we just need to develop a habit of using Nepali words everytime we speak, especially in everyday topics.
 Therefore, plenty of practice is required, both in exam-topics and everyday topics.
 You’ll find all the different types of topics asked in the examination in our online course.

 There are certain words that are most frequently used in exam-topics, such as health, legal and immigration.
-Some examples are file, document, doctor, patient, record, hospital, clinic, GP, solicitor, court order, immigration, visa, fine, penalty, jury, application, lodge, submit, criteria, and so on.
+Some examples of such common words are file, document, doctor, patient, record, hospital, clinic, GP, solicitor, court order, immigration, visa, fine, penalty, jury, application, lodge, submit, criteria, and so on.

 One repetition is allowed per dialogue with no penalty.
 Even though this is a golden opportunity, students tend to forget to ask for repetitions because of the exam pressure.
 So make sure to write ‘take repetition’ somewhere on the note-taking paper so that you don’t forget to ask for that free repetition per dialogue.
 Any additional request for repetition incur penalties.
 I suggest limiting your repetitions to 1-3 per dialogue, not more than that.